munizgabr/studies/four-card-feature-section-master/four-card-feature-section-master/README-template.md

 - [Author](#author)
 - [Acknowledgments](#acknowledgments)

+**Note: Delete this note and update the table of contents based on what sections you keep.**

 ## Overview
-This project was very simple to develop using Tailwind css.
-I'm an amateur dev yet and I'm very interest to learn more then I know.

 ### The challenge

 Users should be able to:

-- View the optimal layout for the component depending on their device's screen size
+- View the optimal layout for the site depending on their device's screen size
-- See a hover state on desktop for the Sign Up call-to-action

 ### Screenshot